SmokyDaBear/code-wiki-app/src/notes/javascript/23-regular-expressions.md

 We can group an expression and use these groups to reference or enforce some rules.
 To group an expression, we enclose () in parentheses.
 This is used to assign a reference to the group

+For example:

-For example:` /(ha)-\1,(haa)-\2/` "ha" is assigned reference "1", and "haa" is "2".
+- ` /(ha)-\1,(haa)-\2/` "ha" is assigned reference "1", and "haa" is "2".

 When we want to reference these groups later in the pattern, we use \1 for the first group and \2 for the second group.

+You can also group an expression without "Capturing" it like this:

+- `/(?:ha)-ha,(haa)-\1/`
-You can also group an expression without "Capturing" it like this `/(?:ha)-ha,(haa)-\1/` now the first group in parentheses "`(?:ha)-`" is not stored while the second "`(haa)-\1`" is, and can be called later in the expression.
+  Now the first group in parentheses "`(?:ha)-`" is not stored while the second "`(haa)-\1`" is, and can be called later in the expression.

 ### $ - Dollar Sign:

 used as a suffix to check for the expression at the END of the line.
+Like:

-Like /html$/ selects the last html from "html-is-cool.'html'"
+- /html$/ selects the last html from "html-is-cool.'html'"

 ### ^ - Caret Sign:

 used as a prefix to check for START of line.
+Like:

-Like: /^Hello/ selects "Hello" from "Hello there and Hello again", but the second "Hello" is not selected if /m for multiline is selected will also match after line break
+- /^Hello/ selects "Hello" from "Hello there and Hello again", but the second "Hello" is not selected if /m for multiline is selected will also match after line break

 ### ^ - Negated character class: